Yellowstone National Park: The Best Park (Part 3)

 Old Faithful Inn

 The day ended at Old Faithful, with a stay at the “frontier cabins”.
 Sounds quaint, doesn’t it?
 Well, it was a cabin all right.
 Very small with just enough room for a double bed, a small bathroom, and a small desk.
-It was probably smaller than some RVs but it served our need, with great location, very close to the main lodge, Old Faithful geyser, visitor center, Old Faithful Inn and the general store.
+It was probably smaller than some RVs but it served our need, with a great location, very close to the main lodge, Old Faithful geyser, visitor center, Old Faithful Inn and the general store.
 It was minimalistic but good enough for the next two nights.

 We watched Old Faithful erupt, but somehow, it seemed less powerful and majestic than the first time we saw it.
 Memory has ways to morph over time so perhaps it was the novelty that wore off.
 Still, it was amazing this geyser was so predictable and so consistent through the centuries.
 Nature shouldn’t be this predictable!
 This whole area was built for large crowds, and felt Disney like!